Follow the procedures below to invite a J-1 scholar in the short-term scholar, research scholar, or professor category.

 ISSS then prepares the DS-2019.
-It will take two to three weeks to process the request.
+It is currently taking four weeks to process the request.
 If the application is not complete, processing time will take longer.
 ISSS will notify the department via email when the DS-2019(s) is ready to be picked up.

 See Transfer of J Scholars if the scholar is currently on a J visa at another U.S. institution.

 See Change of Status if the scholar is currently in the U.S. on a different visa type.